-"In Papaioea Place we increased the amount of housing.
+"In Papaioea Pl we increased the amount of housing.

-"We are now into stage two and we are replacing about 48 old 1960s houses into fit-for-purpose brand-new 68 brand new homes."
+"We are now into stage two and we are replacing about 48 old 1960s houses into fit-for-purpose, brand-new homes."

-Palmerston North has a lot happening, he said, with around $4 billion of work projects going to happen over the next eight to 10 years.
+Palmerston North has a lot happening, he said, with around $4 billion of work projects set to happen over the next 8-10 years.

-The city has been a refugee resettlement centre for over 10 years and the community was well versed in looking after people, he said.
+The city was a refugee resettlement centre for more than 10 years and the community was well-versed in looking after people, he said.

 "We are a university city, have many different institutions that have international students and there are 130 different ethnic communities and a couple of hundred languages are spoken here.